gabrielweyer/nuggets/logging/README.md

 }
 ```

 - Don't attach your debugger when developping, logging events should be sufficient.
-This will allow you to increase the quality of logging over time.
+This will allow you to increase the quality of logging over time
+- Correlate events across system boundaries (via a `CorrelationId` for example)
+  - That includes queue messages
+- Use centralized logging, all your systems should be logging in one place
+  - Prefer a service rather than something you have to manage yourself
+- Don't use the same storage for your production data and your logs
+- [Destructure][destructuring-operator] objects wisely
+- Consider retention
+  - For audit purpose
+  - Typical support incident period

 ## Message Template Recommendations